-Best fragrant flowers – 10 plants to add lovely scent to your garden
+Best fragrant flowers – 14 plants guaranteed to add sensational scent to your garden

-Add some beautiful fragrant flowers to your planting plans for a garden that appeals to all of the senses
+Adding beautiful, fragrant blooms to your planting schemes will create a garden that appeals to all the senses

 To get the most out of your fragrant flowers, consider planting them around seating areas, paths and doorways where you can enjoy their scent to the full.

 When choosing fragrant flowers to plant, it’s also worth thinking about when you spend the most time in the garden.
-Some flowers, such as if you're growing jasmine and nicotiana, intensify in fragrance in the evenings, so these are particularly good for planting as a patio idea, or in other spots where you might sit on a summer’s night.
+Some flowers, such as if you're growing jasmine and nicotiana, intensify in fragrance in the evenings, so these work particularly well as a plant to make your patio smell nice, or in other spots where you might sit on a summer’s night.
 Whereas if you like to enjoy breakfast on a sunny terrace or courtyard, then fragrant roses scrambling up a nearby wall could fill the air with their aroma, and aromatic herbs can fill containers.

 Include some of the best flowering shrubs, climbers, bulbs and annuals blooming throughout the seasons to fill your outdoor space with fragrant flowers all year round.